hschafer2017/PCSwimming/README.md

 # Testing
 ## Automated Testing
 All automated testing was done using Travis-CI.
 There is automated testing done for all apps with an active forms.py file.
+There is also testing done for models and views.

-Testing was done by running the following in the command line:
+Coverage was tested by running the following in the command line:
 ```
 $ sudo pip3 install coverage
 $ coverage run manage.py test (app name)